 Be patient and accept help yourself

-Recovering from trauma is a long and difficult process – it’s important to be patient with your loved one and understand that it will take time for them to heal.
-At the same time, it’s okay if you need some help yourself – caring for someone who is going through a difficult time can be emotionally draining, so make sure to take care of yourself as well.
-Seek out support from other friends and family members or consider talking to a therapist yourself so you can be there for your loved one in the best way possible.
+Recovering from trauma is a long and difficult process.
+It’s important to be patient with your loved one and understand that it will take time for them to heal.
+At the same time, it’s okay if you need some help yourself.
+Caring for someone who is going through a difficult time can be emotionally draining.
+So make sure to take care of yourself as well.
+Seek out support from other friends and family members or consider talking to a therapist yourself.
+So you can be there for your loved one in the best way possible.

 One day at a time